EddiFreiter/dailyCodewars/README.md

 ## 🔎 Purpose and Goals 🥅

 I love [Codewars](https://codewars.com) challenges.
 Once I start, I cannot stop.
-* I learn new skills
+* I learn new skills 🏋🏻
-* I challenge myself to finish every solution
+* I challenge myself to finish every solution 🎯
-* I practice daily = repetition
+* I practice daily = repetition 💪
-* I love a little [#100Devs](https://twitter.com/hashtag/100Devs) competition, it never hurts
+* I love a little [#100Devs](https://twitter.com/hashtag/100Devs) competition 🏁, it never hurts

 My intention with using [Codewars](https://codewars.com) katas is, to learn JavaScript well.
 By completing challenges I can learn and absorb proper syntax, new methods and troubleshooting skills, at the same time.
 It's a learning tool and it's **FUN**!